-- With the use of foam, nominal hydrogen sulfide gas can be neutralized by the addition of chemicals, such as, ammonia in the foam.
+- With the use of foam, nominal hydrogen sulfide gas can be neutralized by the addition of chemicals, such as, ammonia or scavenger with the foam.
 The gas is trapped in the foam and then slowly released and safely dispersed as the foam breaks in the return tank.

-- At higher pressures, nitrogen or other non gas can be used for greater safety if crude oil or flammable solvents are present as in the well.
+- At higher pressures, nitrogen or natural gas can be used for greater safety if crude oil or flammable solvents are present as in the well.

 Foam Method Procedures

 As A Drilling, Completion And Workover Fluid, The Lifting Capacity Of The Foam In Laminar Flow Is Very High.
 This Allows Large Fragments Of Rock, Sand And Waste To Be Circulated To The Surface With Low Circulation Rate And Hence A Low Back Pressure Or Circulating Density Against The Reservoir Formation.